zoolanders/documentation/src/essentials-for-yootheme-pro/developers/addons/forms.md

 });
 ```

-## Custom Action
+## Custom After Submit Action

-Let's create a custom [After Submit Action](..../forms/actions.html).
+Let's create a custom [After Submit Action](../../forms/actions.html) by declaring a custom Class and store it into a child theme or a custom plugin.
-Start by creating a custom Class and store it into a child theme or a custom plugin.

 The class has to implement the `ZOOlanders\YOOessentials\Form\Actions\Action` interface.
 To make things easier, we also provide the `ZOOlanders\YOOessentials\Form\Actions\StandardAction` base class that provides some basics to start with name, configurations, etc.

 ```php
 <?php